We have forgotten what money is.

 Everything is great.
 Trade grows with other valleys, coinage expands at a rate equal to demand which is directly in proportion to the production of grain and other goods.
 Peace breaks out with old enemies because trade makes everyone’s life better.
 Khal prospers.

 Khal has branched out into other businesses and sends out his many kids to buy raw materials needed to make his products: plows with metal tips, swords, spears and arrows, and the like.
 He sends his kids far and wide but it was risky carrying around a lot of gold in strange places.
-So, knowing that everyone knows him and trusts him, he issues documents, certificates that say the bearer of the certificate is entitled to redeem a certain amount of gold coins.
-Khal stores the gold in a cave heavily guarded by his sons-in- law.
+So, knowing that everyone knows him and trusts him, he issues documents, certificates that say the bearer of the certificate is entitled to redeem a specified amount of gold coins.
+Khal stores the gold in a cave heavily guarded by his sons-in-law.
 Khal signs and seals each document and calls them “gold deposit receipts.”
 People know that if Khal says he’s got the gold, he does, and they accept them.

 Khal died and left his successful businesses to his kids; Khal Jr. gets the cave-bank.